Retail, CPG and Logistics

 The solution is straightforward.
 Bring in technology that digitalises key logistics operations, such as delivery tracking, dispatching, expected delivery time tracking, vehicle tracking and route planning.
 The IoT (Internet of things), RFID (Radio Frequency Identification) and enhanced GPS tracking are some of the latest technologies that are being used to improve logistics on an ongoing basis.

 To augment profits and reduce inefficiencies, companies have been compelled to focus on last-mile delivery logistics and optimise them.
-It is no longer a matter of choice, hence it is imperative that companies should attend to aspects such as improvement in route planning, reduced cost per delivery and increased asset utilisation for overcoming last-mile delivery challenges!
+It is no longer a matter of choice, hence it is imperative that companies should attend to aspects such as improvement in route planning, reduced cost per delivery and increased asset utilisation by help of logistics process outsourcing for overcoming last-mile delivery challenges!

 *For organizations on the digital transformation journey, agility is key in responding to a rapidly changing technology and business landscape.
 Now more than ever, it is crucial to deliver and exceed on organizational expectations with a robust digital mindset backed by innovation.
 Enabling businesses to sense, learn, respond, and evolve like a living organism, will be imperative for business excellence going forward.
 A comprehensive, yet modular suite of services is doing exactly that.
 Equipping organizations with intuitive decision-making automatically at scale, actionable insights based on real-time solutions, anytime/anywhere experience, and in-depth data visibility across functions leading to hyper-productivity, Live Enterprise is building connected organizations that are innovating collaboratively for the future.